 By now most of us have seen the hilarious Squatty Potty YouTube video portraying unicorns pooping rainbow ice cream.
 And Rosanna Pansino making those super cute, unicorn rainbow poop cookies on her YouTube channel here.
 (I LOVE her cookbook, Nerdy Nummies!)
 Well, my moldable rainbow sugar scrub recipe is inspired by these amazing representations of unicorns doing their thing!
 I hope you have as much fun making this project it as I did!
 After all, everyone knows unicorns poop rainbows!

-A treat for both kids and adults at bath time, my unicorn inspired moldable rainbow sugar scrub recipe creates a unique product that’s great for gifting.
+A treat for both kids and adults at bath time, my unicorn inspired moldable rainbow sugar scrub recipe creates a unique product that’s similar to play dough soap.
+It’s also great for gifting.
 After all, everyone needs a little sparkle in their life from time to time!

 Moldable Rainbow Sugar Scrub Recipe

 © Rebecca D. Dillon

 1 oz. chia seed oil

 .75 oz. emulsifying wax